EasyCorp/EasyAdminBundle/Resources/doc/book/4-edit-new-configuration.md

 on all the properties of the related entity.
 This is the same behavior applied when using the backend search form.

-The autocomplete action sends to the browser a JSON array of `{ id: '...', text: '...' }` tuples.
-The `id` is stored as the form field value and `text` is the value displayed to the user.
+The autocomplete action returns to the browser a JSON array of `{ id: '...', text: '...' }` tuples.
+The `id` is used as the form field value and the `text` is the value displayed to the user.

-By default, the entity's primary key is used for the `id` property and the `(string) %entity` conversion is used for the `text` property.
+By default, the entity's primary key is used for the `id` property and the `(string) $entity` conversion is used for the `text` property.
 Therefore, you must define the `__toString()` method in any autocomplete entity.

-If you need to customize this behavior, override the `autocompleteAction()` in the `AdminController` as explained later in this chapter.
+If you need to customize this behavior, override the `autocompleteAction()` method in your own `AdminController` as explained later in this chapter.

 Advanced Design Configuration
 -----------------------------